 - Binder clips - Perfect for making a door flap.

 No matter the scenario, creating your own pillow fort is a fun activity the whole family can enjoy.

 It promotes creativity, gets the kids engaged and off the video games, and offers something different from the monotonous day-to-day home activities that many Australians find themselves battling at the moment.

 So what are you waiting for?!
-Get your bamboo bedding, put on those thinking caps and make yourself and the family a fort for the ages!
+Get your Ecoy bedding, put on those thinking caps and make yourself and the family a fort for the ages!